opensafely-actions/cox-ipw/README.md

     --seed=INTEGER
     Random number generator seed passed to IPW sampling [default 137]

-    --save_analysis_ready=FILENAME.CSV
+    --save_analysis_ready=FILENAME.DTA
-    If provided, analysis ready data csv filename (this is assumed to be within the output directory but can be within a subdirectory) [default ]
+    If provided, analysis ready Stata dataset filename (this is assumed to be within the output directory but can be within a subdirectory) [default ]

     --run_analysis=TRUE/FALSE
     Logical, if analysis should be run [default TRUE]